dailyerosion/dep/scripts/tillage_timing/README.md

 67 | May 20 Tillage, Constant Climate | done
 68 | May 25 Tillage, Constant Climate | done
 69 | May 30 Tillage, Constant Climate | done
-70 | April 10 Tillage, Local Climate | done
+70 | April 10 Tillage, Local Climate | no wb
-71 | April 15 Tillage, Local Climate | done
+71 | April 15 Tillage, Local Climate | no wb
-72 | April 20 Tillage, Local Climate | done
+72 | April 20 Tillage, Local Climate | no wb
-73 | April 25 Tillage, Local Climate | done
+73 | April 25 Tillage, Local Climate | no wb
-74 | April 30 Tillage, Local Climate | done
+74 | April 30 Tillage, Local Climate | no wb
-75 | May 5 Tillage, Local Climate | done
+75 | May 5 Tillage, Local Climate | no wb
-76 | May 10 Tillage, Local Climate | done
+76 | May 10 Tillage, Local Climate | no wb
-77 | May 15 Tillage, Local Climate | done
+77 | May 15 Tillage, Local Climate | no wb
-78 | May 20 Tillage, Local Climate | done
+78 | May 20 Tillage, Local Climate | no wb
-79 | May 25 Tillage, Local Climate | done
+79 | May 25 Tillage, Local Climate | no wb
-80 | May 30 Tillage, Local Climate | done
+80 | May 30 Tillage, Local Climate | no wb
 81 | Dynamic Tillage April 15 after 45% | done
 82 | Dynamic Tillage April 15 after 40% | done
 83 | Dynamic Tillage April 15 after 35% | done